Jack White (music producer): Style of music

 As a producer, White worked with many international pop artists, especially the subgenre of synth-pop that was very popular in the 1980s.
 The development of synthesisers and music production software influenced White's music, as the majority of early producers in the 1980s developed the foundations of electronic dance music.

 Personal life and death

 After 17 years together, his wife Janine, a former journalist who owned a ten percent stake in White's stock company, separated from White in January 2010.
 They had two children, in addition to three children from his two previous marriages.
 On 18 December 2015, he married his fourth wife, the Russian-German Rafaella, 44 years his junior.
 At the age of 78, White became a father to their son Maximilian Noah in March 2019.
 At the age of 83, White became a father to their daughter Angelina Melody on 30 October 2023.

-On 16 October 2025, White's lifeless body was discovered in his Berlin apartment.
+On 16 October 2025, White's lifeless body was discovered in his house in Berlin.
 He was 85.
 The police launched a death investigation and determined that White, who had recently been left by his wife, died by suicide.